-This Summer, my boyfriend and I decided to go on a road trip in Slovenia and (the North of) Croatia.
-We flew into Ljubljana, discovered the beautiful nature of Slovenia and the coastal region, and drove all the way through Zagreb.
+Last Summer, my boyfriend and I decided to go on a road trip in Slovenia and (the North of) Croatia.
+We flew into Ljubljana, discovered the beautiful nature of Slovenia and the coastal region, and drove all the way to Zagreb.
 Curious to learn more about our two-week itinerary for Slovenia and Croatia?
 Then read on!

 In the next two days, we explored the Slovenian capital.
-You could easily see all the highlights in just one day, but we opted to travel a bit more slow and enjoy the city for a few days.
-If you want to know what we did in those two days, then check out my post on how to spend two days in Ljubljana!
+You could easily see all the highlights in just one day, but we opted to travel bit more slow an enjoy the city for a few days.

 Bled: 2 days

 After exploring Ljubljana for a couple days, we got ourselves a rental car and drove to our next destination: Bled.
 We spent the afternoon at Lake Bled, which was simply stunning.
-We walked around the lake, which was a 6 km hike and took us around two hours (with some stops along the way).
-We ended our day at Spica with some delicious Mexican food.
+We walked around the lake, which was a 6 km hike and took us around two hours (with some stops along the way!).
+Our day ended at Spika, with some delicious Mexican food.

-The next day, we got up early to go to Vintgar Gorge, one of the country’s most famous waterfalls, in order to avoid the crowds.
+The next day, we got up early to go to Vintgar Gorge (pictured above), one of the country’s most famous waterfalls, in order to avoid the crowds.
 We started our walk around 9.30, at which time it wasn’t too busy yet.
 Although being a bit touristy, this was definitely one of our trip’s highlights!
-In the late afternoon, we visited Lake Bohinj which, in my opinion, was even more stunning than Lake Bled.
+In the late afternoon, we visited Lake Bohinj (pictured below) which, in my opinion, was even more stunning than Lake Bled.

 On day six, we drove to the other end of the Triglav National Park.
 Before getting to our accommodation, we made a stop at Kobarid.
-Here, we visited Slap Kozjak, a beautiful waterfall inside a cave.
+Here, we visited Slap Kozjak (pictured above), a beautiful waterfall inside a cave.
 We also had our first look at the Soca river, which was one of my favorite views of the trip.
-After wandering around for a bit, we continued our travels to our next accommodation.
+After wandering around for a bit, we continued our travels to tour next accommodation.
 In the evening, we hiked up to the Boka waterfall, which was a perfect ending to our day.

-The next day, we first visited Narnia Beach, which was just a very short walk from our accommodation.
+The next day, we first visited Narnia Beach (pictured above), which was just a very short walk from our accommodation.
 In the afternoon, we went rafting!
 We booked the activity at the camping on which we were staying, which was nicely arranged.
 You can try a lot of other water sports on the Soca river, such as kayaking or canyoning, so I’d definitely recommend checking out some of them!
 Despite being exhausted after our eventful afternoon, we also visited Slap Virje.
-Although you can swim in this waterfall, we opted out of it, because the water was pretty much freezing!
-To end our time at Bovec, we also visited Tolmin Gorge.
+Although you can swim in this waterfall, we opted out of it, since the water was almost freezing!
+To end our time at Bovec, we also visited Tolmin Gorge (pictured below).
 Here, you’ll visit a few viewpoints, such as the Devil’s Bridge, which gives you a nice view on the river.
 Be aware that the track is quite long and exhausting, so be prepared!

 Piran: 2 days